aikar/traceur/README.markdown

 features to the JavaScript language.
 For full details on what all Traceur does, visit <http://code.google.com/p/traceur-compiler/wiki/LanguageFeatures>

+## WARNING
+Traceur has a pretty big impact on performance at this time.
+If you want to use Traceur, I strongly recommend requireing() all files on process start, and understand there will be a sizable delay...

+For example, node-optimist at around 500 lines of code takes 176ms to translate (which doesn't even use Traceur syntax!)

+Use at own risk

 ## Install
 Traceur is ready to be installed from NPM, but may also be manually added